TheTechTantra/TinyDBService/README.md

 A minimal FastAPI service that stores key/value credentials in a [TinyDB](https://tinydb.readthedocs.io/) JSON file, **encrypted at rest** with [Fernet](https://cryptography.io/en/latest/fernet/) (AES-128-CBC + HMAC-SHA256) and protected by an API key on every data endpoint.

+## Note: This is not Vault and is aimed for local testing only.

 Designed to be a low-footprint Docker sidecar (~128 MB RAM, 0.25 CPU) — the single source of truth for runtime secrets across services that would otherwise need a `.env` file.